IshaSharmaGtech/MovieRecommendation/README.md

 # MovieRecommendation

 Movie recommendation system based on Colloborative filtering for baseline design.
 System is improved to solve cold start issue by creating it based on Content based filtering.
-Designed is further refined to finally create a hybrid movie recommendation system considering both colloborative and content based filtering
+Designed is further refined to finally create a hybrid movie recommendation system considering both colloborative and content based filtering.
+Data is collected from IMDB for movies and ratings.